gr-b/repogather/README.md

 ## Note

-repocontextfilter requires an active OpenAI API key to function.
+repogather requires an active OpenAI API key to function.
 It will prompt you to confirm the expected cost of the query (in input tokens) before progressing.